khteh/rag-agent/README.md

 # LLM-RAG using LangChain, LangGraph, LangSmith

-Python RAG using LangChain, LangGraph and LangSmith with local memory checkpoints.
-It runs on Quart/Hypercorn HTTP/3 ASGI framework.
+Python RAG using LangChain, LangGraph and LangSmith built on Quart web microframework and served using Hypercorn ASGI and WSGI web server.

+## Infrastructure components:

+- All of the following components run on k8s cluster:

+1. PostgreSQL for checkpoints
+2. Chroma for vector DB
+3. Neo4J for graph query
+4. Ollama as LLM model server

 ## Environment